-A Mediterranean-inspired tuna pasta salad loaded with fresh vegetables, tangy feta cheese, and a zesty lemon dressing—perfect for meal prep, summer gatherings, or a nutritious weekday lunch
+A Mediterranean-inspired tuna pasta salad loaded with fresh vegetables, tangy feta cheese, and a zesty lemon dressing-perfect for meal-prep, a light sugar-free dinner, or a nutritious weekday lunch for the whole family (including kids!)

 While classic tuna pasta salad recipes often rely heavily on mayo for creaminess, this Mediterranean-inspired version takes a fresher, healthier approach.
 This is also a great recipe for those (like us) who are not huge fans of the strong taste of olive oil, as it's balanced out with the right amount of sweet and sour ingredients in the dressing.